-Testing Provision (£0.2m) - Amount set aside for potential costs relating to scientific testing provision.
+Testing Provision (£0m) - This amount was originally set aside for potential costs relating to scientific testing provision but was no longer required as at 31 March 2018.

-Business Rates Appeals (£5.782m) - The provision reflects the estimate of the amount of Business Rates to be repaid to ratepayers, following any future successful appeals against rateable values.
+Business Rates Appeals (£7.480m) - The provision reflects the estimate of the amount of Business Rates to be repaid to ratepayers, following any future successful appeals against rateable values.